-ITSL carried out two field visits on January 11 and February 8, 2023.
-During our field visits the property was toured to view the existing surface conditions, to check for bedrock outcrops, to observe the general drainage conditions and identify potential hazard areas in relation to the proposed dwelling.
+ITSL carried out a field visit on February 8, 2023.
+During our field visit, the property was toured to view the existing surface conditions, to check for bedrock outcrops, to observe the general drainage conditions and identify potential hazard areas in relation to the proposed dwelling.
 No intrusive investigations were carried out during our field visits.